The Dove Lake Circuit is possibly the most popular and best-known walking trail in Tasmania’s Cradle Mountain-Lake St Clair National Park.

 There are a few optional detours from the trail which take you to some of the small beaches located around the lake.

-This section of the trail is open to the elements which affords you some impressive views of Cradle Mountain in front of you and across to the mountains on the opposite side of the lake.
+This section of the trail is open to the elements which afford you some impressive views of Cradle Mountain in front of you and across to the mountains on the opposite side of the lake.

 The views are eventually replaced by a canopy of trees which turn the boardwalk into a long tunnel of green with some impressive lake views visible through the branches.